 Muga dhambi is a marine habitat that is relatively distant, infrequently visited, and well-protected.
 It was discovered in March of this year during a citizen science study on a reef slope not far from the beach.

-We measured the structure at 5.3 metres tall and 10.4 metres wide.
+We measured the structure at 5.3 meters tall and 10.4 meters wide.

-This makes it 2.4 metres wider than the broadest Great Barrier Reef coral previously measured by scientists.
+This makes it 2.4 meters wider than the broadest Great Barrier Reef coral previously measured by scientists.

 Muga dhambi is of the coral genus Porites and is a large group of corals known as “massive Porites”.
-It’s brown to cream in colour and made of small, stony polyps.
+It’s brown to cream in color and made of small, stony polyps.

 Muga dhambi belongs to the genus Porites and is part of the “huge Porites” group of corals.
-It’s made up of small, rocky polyps and is brown to cream in colour.
+It’s made up of small, rocky polyps and is brown to cream in color.

 As they mature, these polyps secrete layers of calcium carbonate beneath their bodies, which serve as the foundations for reefs.

 Muga dhambi’s height indicates that it is between 421 and 438 years old, indicating that it lived long before European exploration and colonization of Australia.